Reviews Communities Blog FAQ Services Contact

-Veteran Seller Tax Benefits vs Capital Gains Strategies in San Diego 2026: How to Structure Your Sale for Maximum Net Proceeds
+Veteran Seller Tax Benefits vs Capital Gains in San Diego 2026: Maximize Your Sale Proceeds

-Veteran Seller Tax Benefits vs Capital Gains Strategies in San Diego 2026: How to Structure Your Sale for Maximum Net Proceeds
+Veteran Seller Tax Benefits vs Capital Gains in San Diego 2026: Maximize Your Sale Proceeds

 You maximize net proceeds by pairing the federal home sale exclusion with precise pricing, VA-friendly terms, and, for rentals, a 1031 or installment sale.
 If eligible, use the military duty suspension of the 5-year test to preserve your exclusion.

-You are selling into a San Diego market where scarcity favors you, but only if you structure the sale smartly.
+San Diego’s 2026 seller’s market creates a rare opportunity — but only when you structure the sale correctly.
 Active listings were down about 12 percent year over year in January 2026 and months of supply sat at 1.8, which means you can move quickly at the right price.
-Median days on market is just 18, while the countywide median sits near 880,000 with detached homes around 1,050,000 and attached around 720,000.
+Median days on market is just 18, while the countywide median sits near $880,000 with detached homes around $1,050,000 and attached around $720,000.
 Mortgage rates eased to roughly 6.3 percent, so buyer affordability improves if you use credits and buydowns strategically.
 Your tax treatment, VA loan terms, and pricing choices can swing your net proceeds by tens of thousands.
 The same decision pattern applies if you are also eyeing nearby areas like Poway or Carlsbad, where similar inventory shortages and school-driven premiums shape outcomes.
 With the right plan, you minimize taxes, shorten time on market, and finish with stronger proceeds.

-You should anchor your plan to the federal home sale exclusion and then build outward to financing, timing, and local buyer behavior.
+Anchor your plan to the federal home sale exclusion first, then build outward to financing, timing, and local buyer behavior.
+Here is what every veteran seller should understand before listing.

 Use current data from SDAR, CoreLogic, and FHFA to set pricing bands with confidence and to support your appraisal narrative.

-You should compare tax and deal-structure paths side by side before you set your list strategy.
+Compare tax and deal-structure paths side by side before you set your list strategy.
+The right path depends on your occupancy history, basis, and whether you hold an existing VA loan.

 Primary residence path: